orchidsoftware/platform/docs/en/index.md

 # Documentation
 ----------

-ORCHID is a tool (Platform) that allows you to quickly write simple but powerful websites and applications.
+ORCHID is a tool that allows you to quickly write simple but powerful websites and applications.
 Provided as a package for Laravel, you can easily integrate it as a third-party component using Composer

 ### How to read the documentation